 Kaspersky Total Security is the company’s high-end antivirus package, boasting almost all the advanced features and utilities you can expect to find in a mega-suite.
 It includes everything found in the “Internet Security” suite, plus a full-blown password management tool (stores all your passwords and other details in a secure vault), the Data Shredder utility (lets you delete your confidential files securely so no one can recover them), and an encryption tool (helps create digital vaults on your drive where you can store your important data).

 The package comes in two versions, Personal and Family.
-The only different between the two versions is that the Family edition lets you install protection on up to 20 PCs, Macs, and smartphones (in any combination) for $149.99 per year, while the Personal version costs more or less the same as Kaspersky Total Security, $89.99/year for 3 licenses and $99.99/year for 5 licenses.
+The only difference between the two versions is that the Family edition lets you install protection on up to 10 PCs, Macs, and smartphones (in any combination), while the Personal version costs more or less the same as Kaspersky Total Security and offers 3-device and 5-device licenses.

 Note: All premium Kaspersky security suites are compatible with Windows, macOS, Android, and iOS platforms, apart from the entry-level Kaspersky Anti-Virus package.